|Nutrition Facts (per serving)|

 Scrub potatoes and cut into small chunks.

-Put potatoes and the sliced garlic in a medium saucepan; cover with water and add salt.
-Bring to a boil; cover, reduce heat to medium-low and continue cooking until the potatoes are tender, about 20 minutes.
+Put potatoes, a teaspoon of salt, and the sliced garlic in a medium saucepan.
+Cover with water and bring to a boil.
+Cover, reduce heat to medium-low, and continue cooking until the potatoes are tender, or about 20 minutes.

-Put 1/2 cup of milk or half-and-half in a saucepan and heat just until hot.
+Heat half a cup of milk or half-and-half until barely hot.

 Remove the potatoes from the heat and drain well.
-Pour them into a bowl and mash with the butter and hot cup milk or half-and-half.
+Pour them into a bowl and mash with the butter and add the heated milk or half-and-half.

 Add salt and freshly ground black pepper to taste.

-Garnish the potatoes with fresh chopped parsley or chives, if desired.
+If using, garnish the potatoes with fresh chopped parsley or chives.

-- Cheddar and Onion Mashed Potatoes - Omit the garlic, if desired, and add 3/4 to 1 cup of shredded cheddar cheese and 1/4 cup of finely chopped green onion tops before mashing.
+- Cheddar and Onion: Omit the garlic, if desired, and add 3/4 to 1 cup of shredded cheddar cheese and 1/4 cup of finely chopped green onion tops before mashing.

-- Gruyere and Garlic Mashed Potatoes - Add 1 cup of shredded Gruyere cheese along with the hot milk; mash and proceed with the recipe.
+- Gruyere and Garlic: Add 1 cup of shredded Gruyère cheese along with the hot milk; mash and proceed with the recipe.

-- Garlic and Pesto Potatoes - Omit the butter and add 1/4 cup of prepared pesto and 3 tablespoons of fresh grated Parmesan cheese along with the hot milk.
+- Garlic and Pesto: Omit the butter and add 1/4 cup of prepared pesto and 3 tablespoons of freshly grated Parmesan cheese along with the hot milk.
 Mash and proceed with the recipe.

-- Garlic and Sour Cream Mashed Potatoes - Instead of hot milk, add sour cream or part sour cream (preferably at room temperature) to the potatoes before mashing.
-Add a tablespoon or two of chopped chives or 2 teaspoons of dried dill weed, if desired.
+- Dill and Sour Cream: Instead of hot milk, add sour cream or part sour cream (preferably at room temperature) to the potatoes before mashing.
+Add a tablespoon or two of freshly chopped dill.